DougAnderson444/comrade/README.md

 ## Rationale

-The main rationale behind Comrade to to iterate on the Script Format to gain simplicity and flexibility, while keeping security guarantees high.
+The main rationale behind Comrade is to iterate on the script format to gain simplicity and flexibility, while keeping security guarantees high.

 The initial design for the WebAssembly Cryptographic Constructs Virtual Machine has two heavy dependecies:
 1. Wasmtime
 2. Wasm Scripts

 These dependecies place certain limitations on the user, namely:
-- The user must write or compile to WebAssembly Text Format (WAT)
+- The user must write, or compile to, WebAssembly Text Format (WAT)
 - Scripts cannot be written in the browser, nor can key-paths and values be dynamic
-- It only will currently run wherever wasmtime runs, which excludes the browser
+- It only will currently run wherever wasmtime runs, which excludes the browser or embedded devices

 The goal here is to maintain the similar security guarantees as the WebAssembly Cryptographic Constructs Virtual Machine, but to remove the limitations imposed by using wasm _scripts_ instead of wasm _logic_.
-We can do this by shifting the logic to Rhai Script, while maintaining the ability to run that logic in wasm.
+We can do this by shifting the logic to a tex-based system such as [Rhai script](https://rhai.rs/book/index.html), while maintaining the ability to run that logic in wasm.

 Rhai is to Rust/WebAssembly as Miniscript is to Bitcoin Script.
+Rhai is to wasm as JavaScript is to Chrome.
 It's a higher level language that is more expressive and easier to use, yet offers the same end-goal of sandboxing for running untrusted code.

 With Comrade, the only functions available are the same that are available in WACC VM (`push`, `check_signature`, etc.).
 If any other function is called, the code will `Error`.